STAMP-project/dspot/docs/dspot-for-dummies.md

 * t: fully qualified names of test classes to be amplified.

 3. Check the Output
+The result of the amplification consists of 33 new tests, as shown in the output below.
+Those new tests are written to the output folder specified by configuration property outputDirectory (dspot-out/).
 ```
 ======= REPORT =======
 PitMutantScoreSelector: